davecodes04/computer_architekture/README.md

 cmake -G Ninja -BBUILD .
 cmake --build BUILD
 ```
+Please note, that the Visual Studio Code extension "CMake Tools" will build into a directory called `build` (aka all lower-case).
 This will create an executable (using the gcc compiler and linker) and the `.uf2` file (using the picotool):
 ```
 ls -al ./BUILD/src/01_flash_all_leds.uf2
 ```

-By _pressing_ the BOOT *and* RELEASE Button and letting go the RELEASE button _first_, the WaveShare will go into USB-Flash mode:
+By _pressing_ the BOOT *and* RELEASE Button and letting go the RELEASE button _first_, the RP2350 will go into USB-Flash mode:
 You may now copy this `.uf2` file onto the newly attached USB-Volume RP2350.
 You may do so by drag-and-drop using the File Explorer, or copy it using the Shell, e.g. on MacOS:
 ```